Brenda Laurel

 Brenda Laurel (born 1950) is an American interaction designer, video game designer, and researcher.
 She is an advocate for diversity and inclusiveness in video games, a "pioneer in developing virtual reality", a public speaker, and an academic.

-She was founder and chair of the graduate design program at California College of the Arts (from 2006 to 2012); as well as the media design graduate program at Art Center College of Design (from 2000 to 2006).
+She was founder and chair of the graduate design program at California College of the Arts from 2006 to 2012 and the media design graduate program at Art Center College of Design from 2000 to 2006.
 She has worked for Atari, co-founded the game development studio Purple Moon, and served as an interaction design consultant for multiple companies including Sony Pictures, Apple, and Citibank.
-As of 2021, her current work focuses on STE(A)M learning, and the application of augmented reality within it.
+As of 2021, her work focuses on STE(A)M learning, and the application of augmented reality within it.

 Early life and education

 Brenda Kay Laurel was born on November 20, 1950, in Columbus, Ohio.
-She received her Bachelor of Arts from DePauw University, and her Masters of Fine Arts as well as her Ph.D. from Ohio State University.
-Her Ph.D. dissertation was published in 1986, titled "Toward the Design of a Computer-Based Interactive Fantasy System", and would form the basis of her 1991 book "Computers as Theater".
+She received her Bachelor of Arts from DePauw University, and her Masters of Fine Arts in acting and directing, as well as her Ph.D. in drama theory and crit from Ohio State University.
+Her Ph.D. dissertation (1986) was titled "Toward the Design of a Computer-Based Interactive Fantasy System"; it would inform her 1991 book "Computers as Theater".

 Career

+In the earlier times before she was well known, Laurel was in college and invited over by one of her friends who was getting his degree in computer imaging.
+Showing her what he was doing she instantly fell in love.
+That same friend ended up opening Cybervision, and asked Laurel to join him on this journey.

 Laurel's first games were for the CyberVision 2001 platform, where she worked as a designer, programmer, and manager of educational product design from 1976-1979.
 She then moved to Atari as a software specialist, later becoming manager of the Home Computer Division for Software Strategy and Marketing, where she worked from 1980 to 1983.
 After finishing her Ph.D., Laurel worked for Activision from 1985 to 1987.
 In the late 1980s and early 1990s she worked as a creative consultant on a number of LucasArts Entertainment games, and Chris Crawford's Balance of the Planet.
 During this time Laurel also co-founded Telepresence Research, Inc., and became a research staff member at the Interval Research Corporation where she worked on research investigating the relationship between gender and technology.

 She is also a board member at several companies and organizations.

+Laurel continues to work as a consultant, and speaker while focusing on her research for STE(A)M learning.
+For consulting, she advises on interactive media and experience design, including concept development, research management, and brand and business development.